jdconner/styled-variants/README.md

 > Note: This was created specifically for `styled-components` but can also be used with `@emotion/styled`.

+> Note: the API has changed for v2.
+You can find the docs for v1 [here](https://github.com/jdconner/styled-variants/blob/b106524f3afd0b33282a029afa655a26c4a16b81/README.md)

 ## Table Of Contents

 - [Table Of Contents](#table-of-contents)